 The “Official” Bio:

 Jennifer Inglis studied comedy writing at the Training Center at The Second City and is a member of the Chicago Writer’s Association.
 An alumna of Northern Illinois University, Jennifer earned a bachelor’s degree in theater arts and recently earned her master’s degree in education.
-She is currently a public school teacher, instructing her students in English language arts and drama, and has worn a variety of hats in professional theater in suburban Chicago, including that of playwright, actor, director, and producer.
+She was a public school drama teacher for six years, and has worn a variety of hats in professional theater in suburban Chicago, including that of playwright, actor, director, and producer.

 Some other stuff, much less official: